How can I help you?

 -

-Run the PDF Viewer web service
+Run a locally hosted PDF Viewer web service

 - Download the sample from the Web service sample in GitHub.